Shelbyville Grays: History

 Continuing play in the 1909 Blue Grass League, the Shelbyville Grays finished the season in last place.
-Shelbyville had a final record of 39–79 to place 6th under returning manager Anton Kuhn, finishing 35.5 games behind the 1st place Winchester Hustlers.
+Shelbyville had a final record of 39–79 to place sixth under returning manager Anton Kuhn, finishing 35.5 games behind the first place Winchester Hustlers.

 In their final season of play, the Shelbyville franchise relocated during the 1910 season and had a legendary Hall of Fame player on their roster.
 On August 24, 1910, the Shelbyville franchise moved to Maysville, Kentucky, as the team finished the 1910 season playing as the Maysville Rivermen.
 The Shelbyville/Maysville team finished in last place in the Class D level Blue Grass League.
-The team finished in 6th place with a 37–89 overall record and were 42.5 games behind the 1st place Paris Bourbonites in the final standings.
+The team ended the season in sixth place with a 37–89 overall record and finished 42.5 games behind the first place Paris Bourbonites in the final standings.
 Anton Kuhn and Daniel Collins managed the 1910 team.

-After beginning the 1910 season with the Kankakee Kays, Baseball Hall of Fame inductee Casey Stengel played for the 1910 Shelbyville Grays/Maysville Rivermen at age 19, hitting .223 for the team in 69 games and 233 at–bats.
+After beginning the 1910 season with the Kankakee Kays, Baseball Hall of Fame member Casey Stengel played for the 1910 Shelbyville Grays/Maysville Rivermen at age 19, hitting .223 for the team in 69 games and 233 at–bats.

-The Maysville Rivermen continued play in the 1911 season.
+The Maysville Rivermen continued play in the 1911 Blue Grass League season.
 Shelbyville, Kentucky has not hosted another minor league team.

-Shelbyville fielded a semi–professional team in 1911, playing in the "Trolley League," composed of Shelbyville, La Grange, Jeffersontown, Simpsonville, Lakeland, Ochsners, and Louisville Athletics.
+Shelbyville fielded a semi–professional team in 1911, playing in the "Trolley League," composed of the Shelbyville, La Grange, Jeffersontown, Simpsonville, Lakeland, Ochsners, and Louisville Athletics teams.